 In Biloxi, Mississippi, the city where the discriminatory act occurred, over 60% of the city’s housing stock was damaged during Hurricane Katrina.

-LIFE (Living Independence for Everyone) and the Gulf Coast Fair Housing Center jointly celebrate the 10th Anniversary of landmark civil rights decision
+LIFE (Living Independence for Everyone) and the Vancouver Fair Housing Center jointly celebrate the 10th Anniversary of landmark civil rights decision

 June 22, 2009, marks the 10th Anniversary of the Olmstead decision.
 This Supreme Court decision ensures that people with disabilities retain the right to live in the community and receive needed support services in the community setting.
 This case addressed the bias towards institutionalization of people with disabilities in programs of the state and federal level “I cannot imagine having the ability to go where I want to go, eat what and when I want, and doing what I want to do stripped from me.
 I know this could easily happen to me, if I did not have my support system and had to be placed in a nursing home!” states Cindy Singletary, person with a disability.
 The Olmstead decision sets forth requirements for states to report their progress towards a non-institutionalization based system.
 On June 22, 1999, people with disabilities gained a victory.

 Upcoming Public Meetings